Feedback Edge Sets in Temporal Graphs: Preliminaries and Basic Observations

 Given a shortest temporal cycle of length $L$, any temporal feedback edge or connection set must contain an edge or connection used by that cycle.
 By repeatedly searching for a shortest temporal cycle and then branching over all of its edges or connections, we obtain the following (again the log-factor is only required in the non-strict case).

 \begin{observation} Let $\TG=(V,\TE,\tau)$ be a temporal graph where each temporal cycle has length at most $L \in \mathbb{N}$.
-Then, (S)TFES and (S)TFCS can be solved in $\bigO(L^k \cdot \abs{\TE}^2 \log\abs{\TE})$ time. \end{observation} \begin{proof} We can construct a simple search tree based on the fact that at least one edge from each cycle has to be in the solution.
-According to \Cref{lem:shortestTour}, we can confirm that~$\TG$ is cycle-free or find some shortest cycle~$C$ in~$\mathcal{O}( \abs{\TE}^2 \cdot \abs{V})$ time.
+Then, (S)TFES and (S)TFCS can be solved in $\bigO(L^k \cdot \abs{\TE}^2 \log\abs{\TE})$ time.
+For the strict cases $\bigO(L^k \cdot \abs{\TE}^2)$ time suffices. \end{observation} \begin{proof} We can construct a simple search tree based on the fact that at least one edge from each cycle has to be in the solution.
+According to \Cref{lem:shortestTour}, we can confirm that~$\TG$ is cycle-free or find some shortest cycle~$C$ in~$\bigO( \abs{\TE}^2 \cdot \log\abs{\TE})$ time (resp.\ $\bigO(\abs{\TE}^2)$ in the strict case).
 If we find a cycle~$C$, then we branch over all of its $\abs{C} \leq L$ time-edges and recursively solve the instance~$\mathcal{I}'$ remaining after removing this time-edge (underlying edge for (S)TFCS) and lowering $k$ by one.
 Clearly, removing any time-edge cannot create a new temporal cycle and, thus,~$L$ is also an upper-bound for the length of a minimal temporal cycle in~$\mathcal{I}'$.
-The size of the resulting search tree is upper-bounded by~$L^k$. \end{proof} Clearly, a strict temporal cycle cannot be longer than the lifetime $\tau$.
-Thus, \Cref{thm:KandCycleLengthAlg} immediately gives the following result. \begin{corollary} STFES and STFCS can be solved in $\bigO(\tau^k \cdot \abs{\TE}^2)$ time. \end{corollary} Alternatively, we can also upper-bound $L$ in terms of the length of any cycle of the underlying graph $G_\downarrow$, which in turn can be upper-bounded by~$2^{\bigO(\text{td}_\downarrow)}$~\cite{ND12}, where $\text{td}_\downarrow$ is the treedepth of the underlying graph. \begin{corollary} Let $\TG$ be a temporal graph and $\text{td}_\downarrow$ be the treedepth of $G_\downarrow$.
-Then, (S)TFES and (S)TFCS can be solved in $2^{\bigO(\text{td}_\downarrow \cdot k)} \cdot \abs{\TE}^2 \log(\abs{\TE})$ time. \end{corollary}
+The size of the resulting search tree is upper-bounded by~$\bigO(L^k)$. \end{proof} Clearly, a strict temporal cycle cannot be longer than the lifetime $\tau$.
+Thus, \Cref{thm:KandCycleLengthAlg} immediately gives the following result. \begin{corollary} STFES and STFCS can be solved in $\bigO(\tau^k \cdot \abs{\TE}^2)$ time. \end{corollary} Alternatively, we can also upper-bound $L$ in terms of the length of any cycle of the underlying graph $G_\downarrow$, which in turn can be upper-bounded by~$2^{\bigO(\tdunder{})}$~\cite[Prop.~6.2]{ND12}, where $\tdunder{}$ is the treedepth of the underlying graph. \begin{corollary} Let $\TG$ be a temporal graph and $\tdunder{}$ be the treedepth of $G_\downarrow$.
+Then, (S)TFES and (S)TFCS can be solved in $2^{\bigO(\tdunder{} \cdot k)} \cdot \abs{\TE}^2 \log\abs{\TE}$ time.
+For the strict cases $2^{\bigO(\tdunder{} \cdot k)} \cdot \abs{\TE}^2$ time suffices. \end{corollary}